hybridsjs/hybrids/docs/component-model/structure.md

 # Structure

-The component is based on a plain object with a number of properties.
-The library checks the type of the property value to generate object descriptors, which then are used in the custom element class definition.
-It means, that the values can be primitives, functions, or if you need a full control - object descriptors.
+The component definition is based on a plain object with a number of properties.
+The library checks the type of the property value to generate descriptors, which then are used in the custom element class definition.
+The values can be primitives, functions, or if you need a full control - object descriptors.

-## Cache
+## Cache & Change Detection

 The core idea of the hybrid properties is its unique cache and change detection mechanism.
 It tracks dependencies between the properties (even between different custom elements) and notify about changes.
 Still, the value of the property is only recalculated when it is accessed and the value of its dependencies has changed.
 If the property does not use other properties, it won’t be recalculated, and the first cached value is always returned.